Kduboy/meli-challenge/README.md

 # Meli-challenge

--   Get all alarms
+-   Get all alerts
 -   Filter by server name or description
--   Create new alarms (testing scope)
+-   Create new alerts
--   Get the server with the most ocurrency of alarms on the current month
+-   Get the server with the most ocurrency of alerts on the current month

 ### Endpoints